why shop manta sleep

 The mask also comes with a reusable freezer bag that keeps it free from bacteria and food odors.
 In fact, store the eye cups in the freezer for as long as you want for convenience.

-If you want to experience the cooling eye mask benefits we listed in this article, start with Manta COOL Mask.
-Get cold compression therapy and near blackout for soothing relief and a restful nap.
+If you want to experience the cooling eye mask benefits we listed in this article, start with a Manta COOL Mask.
+You can also get cold compression therapy and near blackout for soothing relief and a restful nap.

 Sources: